tc39/proposal-esm-phase-imports/README.md

 ### Worker Invocation

-The expectation for the HTML integration is that `new Worker(module)` or any concrete instance of `AbstractModuleSource` would behave as if the module was first transferred into the worker and then imported with dynamic `import()`.
+The expectation for the HTML integration is that `new Worker(module)` or any concrete instance of `AbstractModuleSource` would behave as if the module was first cloned into the worker and then imported with dynamic `import()`.

 An additional goal here would be for the created worker to inherit the same resolution rules of